CharliePine22/personal_website/README.md

 # personal_website
-My personal portfolio displaying and showcasing my skills and projects that i have worked on.
+My personal portfolio displaying and showcasing some of my skills and various projects that I have worked on.